Emma Pow Bauder: Career

 During her religious career, Smith Bauder was affiliated with the United Brethren.
 Being converted in June 1879, she was licensed to preach shortly afterwards while in Doris, Michigan.
 Closing her dressmaking business, she went directly from Grand Rapids, Michigan, to California, where she worked for five years as a gospel missionary in San Francisco.

 Her missionary headquarters were located in the city's Barbary Coast district at the Silver Star House, corner of Pacific and Sansome streets.
 For seven years, she served as pastor of the Oakland Mission Church of the United Brethren.
 In 1901, she was appointed Conference Missionary of the United Brethren's California Conference.

-In 1887, she was duly authorized and began her work in the field under the auspices of the W.C.T.U.
-A young woman's W.C.T.U. branch existed for several years at Reno, Nevada, another at Carson City and a third at Elko.
+In 1887, she was duly authorized and began her work in the field under the auspices of the WCTU.
+A young woman's WCTU branch existed for several years at Reno, Nevada, another at Carson City and a third at Elko.
 The children's Band of Hope was merged into the Loyal Temperance Legion, and several unions reported this branch of endeavor as part of their work.
 The most complete report of organization was that given by Smith Bauder in 1888.
-She delivered 100 addresses, added 300 members to the W.C.T.U. and organized 200 boys and girls into Loyal Temperance Legions.
-In May 1888, Smith Bauder was the opening speaker at the Nebraska W.C.T.U.'s annual convention, returning in June, August, and October of that year, as guest lecturer in multiple cities on behalf of the W.C.T.U.
-She was also sponsored by the W.C.T.U. as a visiting lecturer in Texas.
-At the Sixth Annual Convention of the W.C.T.U. of Contra Costa County, in Antioch, California in 1890, Smith Bauder resigned her position as County Superintendent of Young Women's Work.
-In 1892, at the Thirteenth Annual Convention of the W.C.T.U. of California, her title was changed from State Organizer to State Evangelist.
+She delivered 100 addresses, added 300 members to the WCTU and organized 200 boys and girls into Loyal Temperance Legions.
+In May 1888, Smith Bauder was the opening speaker at the Nebraska WCTU's annual convention, returning in June, August, and October of that year, as guest lecturer in multiple cities on behalf of the WCTU.
+She was also sponsored by the WCTU as a visiting lecturer in Texas.
+At the Sixth Annual Convention of the WCTU of Contra Costa County, in Antioch, California in 1890, Smith Bauder resigned her position as County Superintendent of Young Women's Work.
+In 1892, at the Thirteenth Annual Convention of the WCTU of California, her title was changed from State Organizer to State Evangelist.
 That year, her temperance work took her to Lake, Humboldt, Mendocino, and Shasta counties.

 Among her literary and poetical productions was Chrysolyte.
 Others included Jets of truth, or, Revolutionary spokes in the wheel of progress. : a book devoted to truth, temperance and reform and "for God, and home, and native land.", Ruth and Marie: A Fascinating Story of the Nineteenth Century, Anarchy; its cause and cure, and The Inhabitants of Two Worlds.

 In 1910, Smith Bauder served as Chaplain, a National Officer position of the Woman's Prohibition Club of America.